Atiya-12/EDA-of-Credit-Card-Transactions-for-Fraud-Detection/README.md

 * #### EDA Techniques:
   Includes statistical analysis, visualizations, and descriptive insights into transaction patterns.

-* #### Fraud Analysis:
-  Emphasizes the detection of imbalances and patterns specific to fraudulent activities.

 ### **Tools and Libraries**
 * Numpy: For numerical operations and statistical computations.
 * Pandas: For data manipulation and analysis.